YOUR GUIDE TO GEOTHERMAL ENERGY

 ” comes from a combination of two Greek words: “geo” which means earth, and “thermos” which means heat.
 So this word actually refers to “earth heat.”
 That's precisely what geothermal energy (GTE) is: the thermal energy generated inside the Earth.

-GTE can captured in a variety of different ways.
-It is used primarily for electricity production or heating.
+GTE is used primarily for electricity production or heating and can captured in a variety of different ways.
 Sometimes heat pumps are also included in the category of GTE, although they utilize different physical effects.
 In heat pumps commonly found in space heating systems, the Earth is used as a huge heat exchanger whose temperature remains more or less constant.
 There are a number of various physical processes that contribute to generation of GTE: the decay of radioactive materials, volcanic activity, and even absorbed solar energy.

 HOW CAN HEAT ENERGY OF THE EARTH BE CAPTURED?